Staff social media use - frequently asked questions

 It is vital we maintain that trust as people of all backgrounds, cultures and beliefs must feel welcome, respected and safe for us to be able to provide care to anyone who needs it.

-Prior authorisation is required before making comments on social media in your capacity as a NSW Health staff member.
+Prior authorisation is required before making comments on personal social media in your capacity as a NSW Health staff member.

 Authorised spokespeople are responsible for representing NSW Health externally to ensure clear and consistent provision of advice to the public on important matters.